moehriegitt/hob3l/README.md

 See [Using This Tool](#using-this-tool-command-line-options).

+## Valid 2-Manifolds

+Hob3l produces only valid 2-manifolds.

+Well, if the input polyhedra are really bad, like missing faces, then Hob3l may fail to produce a valid output.
+But you need blatantly broken input polyhedra for this.
+This cannot happen unless you use `polyhedron()` manually in SCAD.
+Hob3l is not supposed to fail just because you subtract an object from another object and the two share a part of a face (when you get flickering in [OpenSCAD](http://www.openscad.org/)): Hob3l either subtracts everything properly, or it leaves a small (valid) polyhedron -- but it does not become unstable and fail on you.

+If Hob3l shows unstable behaviour, then that is a bug.
+Getting it stable took the majority of the development time, because I found this the most annoying problem with OpenSCAD (or the underlying CGAL library).

 ## Status, Stability, Limitations, Future Work, TODO

-After a major overhaul, this tool has been tested very thoroughly wrt. stability and arithmetic robustness, in order to get rid of any floating point instabilities.
+This tool has been tested very thoroughly for stability and arithmetic robustness, in order to get rid of any floating point instabilities, using a fuzzer and many millions of tests.

-The tool can read the specified subset of SCAD (e.g. from OpenSCAD's CSG output), it can slice the input object, it can apply the 2D boolean operations (AKA polygon clipping), and it can triangulate the resulting polgygons, and write STL.
-Slic3r (and probably PrusaSlicer and Cura) can read the STL files Hob3l produces.
+The tool can read the [specified subset of SCAD](doc/scadformat.md) (possibly from a preprocessing step by OpenSCAD's to resolve unsupported syntax).
+Hob3l then slices the input objects, applies the 2D boolean operations (AKA polygon clipping), and then triangulates the resulting polgygons.
+Then it writes STL format or WebGL/JS.

+After that, Slic3r (and probably PrusaSlicer and Cura) can read the STL files Hob3l produces.
+This step is still necessary, although Hob3l slices the input file, too, because the slicer also does the path planning and G-code generation, which Hob3l does not do.

 The input polyhedra must be 2-manifold.
-However, in contrast to previous versions, Hob3l now accepts quite a few non-2-manifold input polyhedra.
+However, Hob3l accepts quite a few non-2-manifold input polyhedra.
 Polyhedra with holes (i.e., missing faces), however, will not work.
-OpenSCAD (or CGAL) probably now has more constraints on well-formedness than Hob3l.
+OpenSCAD (or the CGAL library) probably now has more constraints on well-formedness than Hob3l.
 E.g., Hob3l's algorithms are robust against wrong handedness of faces.

+Hob3l can import STL files (both text and binary formats) for 3D objects and SVG files for 2D objects.
+Because SVG is a very complex format, only a useful subset is supported, e.g., no CSS styling is implemented.
+E.g, SVG files written by Inkscape can be read by Hob3l.

 The output STL contains separate layers instead of a single solid.
-This may be fixed in the future to generate one contiguous object.
-For now, if you hit `split` in Slic3r, you'll get hundreds of separate layer objects -- which is not useful.
+In the future, Hob3l may generate one contiguous object.
+It would be more processing and is not strictly necessary.
+But if you hit `split` in Slic3r on the current output of Hob3l, you'll get many separate layer objects -- which is not useful.

 Memory management has leaks.
 I admit I don't care enough, because Hob3l basically starts, allocates, exits, i.e., it does not run for